n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 <!--matra and another post-base consonant as belonging to the latter -->
 <!--post-base consonant. --->

-With these steps completed, the syllable can be sorted into the final sort order.

 ### 3: Applying the basic substitution features from GSUB ###